 Here, most of us choose to flip the switch.
 But Greene, who is a utilitarian, considers these two scenarios morally identical.
 He calls the response disparity "the perfect scientific problem."
 And, to his credit, he solved it.

-The first puzzle piece came from patients like Phineas Gage.
-If you haven't already heard, Gage took a tamping iron to the skull, which left a large hole in his brain.
-His general cognition appeared unaffected; it was his ventromedial prefrontal cortex (VMPFC) that took the brunt of the damage.
-Damage to this area results in emotional deficits.
-Individuals often fail to respond to emotional cues in others, and, in extreme cases, they experience little to no emotional qualia when exposed to gore or other human suffering.
-And, Greene would later show, they treat the two trolley problems above nearly identically.
+The first insight came from patients like Phineas Gage.
+If you haven't already heard, Gage took a tamping iron to the skull, leaving a large hole in his brain.
+It was his ventromedial prefrontal cortex (VMPFC) that took the brunt of the impact.
+Damage to this area results not in cognitive deficits (like IQ) but emotional ones.
+Individuals often fail to act on emotional cues in others (happiness, sadness, discomfort) and in extreme cases, they experience little to no emotional qualia even when exposed to gore or other extreme forms of human suffering.
+And, here is Greene's great observation: patients with damage in this region treat the two trolley problems above nearly identically.
 For them, pushing a human onto the track is the same as flipping a switch.
+Greene's intuition here is that, for most of us, the personal and emotional act of murder prevents utilitarian calculus.

-Their task is to either read the word or name the color.
-When they are mismatched, doing either is cognitively taxing, but the DLPFC makes it possible.
-Greene, with the help of his collaborator Jonathan Cohen, hypothesized that fMRI data from these regions would be predictive of behavior in trolley problems.
+Their job is to either read the word or name the color.
+This is cognitively taxing, and requires a certain amount of "manual" control.
+The DLPFC allows for this.
+Greene, with the help of his collaborator Jonathan Cohen, hypothesized that fMRI data would show that VMPFC and DLPFC would be predictive of decision making in trolley problems.

 And that's exactly what he found.
-Scans showed that when we consider the personally visceral problem of pushing someone with a backpack off a footbridge, our VMPFC (or, loosely, our emotions) is most active.
+Scans showed that when we consider the visceral and personal problem of pushing someone with a backpack off a footbridge, our VMPFC (or, loosely, our emotions) is the most differently active brain region.
 In contrast, when we consider the (impersonal) switch problem, our DLPFC (cognitive control) is dominant.
-And what about the rare individual who takes a consequentialist approach to the visceral case?
-It's a simple but elegant model: they suppress their instincts and take a rational approach.
+So, for most of us, we empathize with the backpacker.
+Our behavior is essentially dominated by our emotions.
+But what about the rare individual who takes a consequentialist approach to this visceral case?
+It's a simple but elegant model: they suppress their instincts and act 'rationally.'
 Their fMRI will show an active DLPFC.

 For the pushing problem, those below the dotted line are cognitive-control dominant and choose to act.
 Those above are emotionally dominant and do not harm the backpacker.